ShelJi/hello_me/resume/Sheljin.S.A.md

 [Clovion Tech Solutions Pvt., Ltd. ](https://clovion.org/) ~ 05/2024 - Present

-- **E-Commerce Project API –** Designed and implemented calable RESTful APIs using DRF, Swagger UI, 2FA, JWT, and "Eraser.io."
+- **E-Commerce Project API –** Designed and implemented scalable RESTful APIs using DRF, Swagger UI, 2FA, JWT, and "Eraser.io."
 Optimized backend performance, improving system stability.
 Worked collaboratively within a 5-member team, focusing on backend architecture, microservices, and API design.

 - **Billing Software –** Built a billing system using Django and ReportLab to manage bills.
 Used MYSQL and ORM for database integration, enhancing back-end performance.
 Focused on deployment and stability.
 Ensured attention to detail and maintained version control with GitHub and cPanel.